talwat/lowfi/README.md

 2023/04/2-In-Front-Of-Me.mp3!custom name
 ```

-Then lowfi would download from the first section, and display the second.
+Then lowfi would download from the first section, and display the second as the track name.